Ex-MI Gov. Rick Snyder And Others To Be Charged In Flint Water Crisis

-Category: World Politics Hits: 4From AP: Former Michigan Gov. Rick Snyder, his health director and other ex-officials have been told they’re being charged after a new investigation of the Flint water scandal, which devastated the majority Black city with lead-contaminated water and was blamed for a deadly outbreak of Legionnaires’ disease, The Associated Press has learned. … Snyder, a Republican who has been out of office for two years, was governor when state-appointed managers in Flint switched the city’s water to the Flint River in 2014 as a cost-saving step while a pipeline was being built to Lake Huron.
+Category: World Politics Hits: 5From AP: Former Michigan Gov. Rick Snyder, his health director and other ex-officials have been told they’re being charged after a new investigation of the Flint water scandal, which devastated the majority Black city with lead-contaminated water and was blamed for a deadly outbreak of Legionnaires’ disease, The Associated Press has learned. … Snyder, a Republican who has been out of office for two years, was governor when state-appointed managers in Flint switched the city’s water to the Flint River in 2014 as a cost-saving step while a pipeline was being built to Lake Huron.
 The water, however, was not treated to reduce corrosion — a disastrous decision affirmed by state regulators that caused lead to leach from old pipes and spoil the distribution system used by nearly 100,000 residents. … At the same time, bacteria in the water was blamed for an outbreak of Legionnaires’.
 Legionella bacteria can emerge through misting and cooling systems, triggering a severe form of pneumonia, especially in people with weakened immune systems.
 Authorities counted at least 90 cases in Genesee County, including 12 deaths.
 Even worse, Snyder and other officials lied about the toxicity of the water for more than 18 months.

 Read more https://crooksandliars.com/2021/01/ex-mi-gov-rick-snyder-and-others-be